 Peperomia quadrangularis has thick, dark green, variegated leaves which make it a perfect addition to your collection of indoor plants.

-The creeping species of peperomia, peperomia quadrangularis is not a difficult plant to grow.
+The creeping species of peperomia (like Peperomia perciliata), Peperomia quadrangularis is not a difficult plant to grow.

 They grow up to 12″ inches when trailing.

 Peperomia quadrangularis has striped, oblong, dark green leaves which grow up to 1″ inch.

 Flowering and Fragrance